Museum for the Macedonian Struggle (Thessaloniki): The exhibition

 The presentation of the historical background in the first two rooms helps visitors understand the unconventional nature of the Macedonian Struggle.
 Its various aspects, constituent elements and principal actors are presented in the thematic units of the museum’s permanent exhibition, and particularly in those rooms devoted to the Makedonomachoi and their actions, to the senior and junior clergy, to the key role of the Greek Consulate-General in Thessaloniki and to the emblematic figure of Pavlos Melas.
 This is followed by brief units on the Young Turk movement, which marked the formal end of the armed phase of the Struggle with Bulgarian bands, and the Balkan Wars, which marked the end of the Ottoman presence in Macedonia in 1913.
 A brief documentary informs visitors on later historical developments.
-In the basement four full-scale dioramas familiarise visitors with every day life in early 20th century Macedonia.
+In the basement four full-scale dioramas familiarise visitors with everyday life in early 20th century Macedonia.
 The collection of the first floor includes military relics of the Balkan Wars belonging to Greek, Serb, Bulgarian and Ottoman Army.
 At the lecture room visitors will find a collection of hand-crafted models of vehicles and artillery used by the Greek Army.
 Furthermore, documentary films on various relevant topics are presented.